 Water conditions can change very quickly and unexpectedly, particularly in times of high rain, and flash flooding can occur even when it is not raining in the immediate area.
 People have been injured and deaths have occurred at Mossman Gorge.

 There's no footpath or pedestrian access from the car park to the Gorge.
 The road leading to the Gorge is narrow and dangerous.
 Please use the shuttle bus service, your safety is your responsibility.

 Stinging trees are found occasionally alongside walking tracks in Mossman Gorge.
 They grow approximately 3–4 m high and have large, heart-shaped leaves with serrated edges.
 Do not touch these plants as this will almost certainly result in a very painful sting.
 If you are stung and symptoms are severe, seek medical advice.

 If you intend to hike within the park beyond the rainforest circuit track, you must discuss your plans with park staff.
 Remember to tell a responsible person where you are going and when you expect to return.
 Let them know your route and contact them on your return.
 Have a contingency plan in place if you fail to contact them by the agreed time.
 If you change your plans, inform them.

 For more information, please read the guidelines on safety in parks and forests.

 Plan Your Trip to Mossman Gorge

-Make a quick trip to Mossman Gorge Centre for a breath of fresh air – or spend a full day of adventure with us.
-Learn more about amenities at Mossman Gorge Centre, such as our parking and shuttle bus services, cafe and restaurant, and more.
+Make a quick trip to Mossman Gorge Cultural Centre for a breath of fresh air – or spend a full day of adventure with us.
+Learn more about amenities at Mossman Gorge Cultural Centre, such as our parking and shuttle bus services, cafe and restaurant, plus more.